pietrobondioli/algorithms/README.md

 Arrays are fixed-size, contiguous memory chunks that store elements of the same type.
 They have some limitations that you should be aware of:

-- Arrays are fixed-size, contiguous memory chunks.
 - They cannot be resized dynamically.
 - Directly inserting or deleting elements is not straightforward, as shifting elements is required.

-### Important Concepts

-- Arrays have a fixed size and store elements of the same type.
-- You can't dynamically resize arrays.
 - Inserting or deleting elements involves shifting other elements, making it inefficient.
-- Directly inserting or deleting at the beginning, middle, or end is not efficient.

 ### Examples